 The Colorado Privacy Act (CPA), one of a handful of state privacy laws set to take effect in 2023, is coming into greater focus with the release of proposed draft rules.

 Last year, Colorado became the third state to pass comprehensive privacy legislation.
-The Colorado Attorney General’s office recently published much-anticipated draft CPA rules as part of the formal rulemaking process.
+The Colorado Attorney General’s office recently published the much-anticipated draft CPA rules as part of the formal rulemaking process.

 There’s a lot to consider in the 38 pages of text, including new definitions of key terms, clarification of controller obligations and consumer data rights, and technical specifications about global privacy controls.

 Want to know more about data privacy in the US ?
 Make sure to check out our upcoming US webinar about GPP:

 Didomi breaks down the CPA rules that we’re keeping a close eye on heading into an eventful year for digital privacy.